-I took advantage when I had my truck emptied out for cleaning and shot a video explaining how to build this truck bed camper setup.
-I’ve also got the step by step instructions below and a decent (hey, I’m no artist!) sketch up of the layout that I used.
+I took advantage when I had my truck emptied out for cleaning and shot a video explaining how to build this DIY truck bed camper setup.
+I’ve also got the step-by-step instructions below and a decent (hey, I’m no artist!) sketch-up of the layout that I used.

 Hope you’re able to get a clear picture of everything… If not, ask away!

 How to Build the Ultimate DIY Truck Bed Camper Setup

 For just about $100 in lumber and an afternoon worth of work, you can build this DIY truck bed camper setup in the transformer style.

 If you’re not familiar with the transformer style truck camper approach, it basically means allowing either the back shelf mode to maximize livability or the elevated sleeping platform mode for stealth camping and secure gear storage.